MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/maintain-group-membership-with-office-365-powershell.md

 Add-AzureADGroupMember -RefObjectId (Get-AzureADGroup | Where { $_.DisplayName -eq $groupMemberName }).ObjectID -ObjectID (Get-AzureADGroup | Where { $_.DisplayName -eq $groupName }).ObjectID
 ```

-**To remove a group by its display name**, fill in the display name of the group you’re going to remove and the display name of the group that will contain the member group and run the commands in the PowerShell window or the PowerShell ISE.
+**To remove a group by its display name**, fill in the display name of the group you’re going to remove and the display name of the group that will contain the member group and run these commands in the PowerShell window or the PowerShell ISE.

 ```powershell
 $groupMemberName="<display name of the group to add>"